 - NebraskaMATH: A $9.2 million Math Science Partnership grant (2009-2013) from the National Science Foundation supports a partnership among UNL, Lincoln Public Schools, Grand Island Public Schools, Papillion-La Vista Public Schools, the Omaha Public Schools and Nebraska's Educational Service Units.
 See http://scimath.unl.edu/nebraskamath/index.php for more information.

 - NebraskaNOYCE and UNL Science Scholars are National Science Foundation Robert Noyce Teacher Scholarship Program grants, See http://scimath.unl.edu/noyce/ for details.

-- Nebraska Math and Science Summer Institutes: In Summer 2013, the NMSSI is offering 30 math, science or education courses for teachers designed with teachers' schedules in mind.
-Teachers enjoy reduced tuition (20% off) and are eligible for fellowships to further reduce costs.
+- Nebraska Math and Science Summer Institutes: Courses for K-12 math and science teachers are offered at up to a dozen locations statewide each summer, as well as online.
+In-person classes are offered in condensed formats; teachers enjoy reduced tuition (20% off) and are eligible for fellowships to further reduce costs.

 - All Girls/All Math: 30 high school students are provided a stimulating and supportive environment to develop their mathematical ability and interest during a week-long summer camp